Yochanan Vollach

-Yochanan Vollach (יוחנן וולך, also Jochanan Wallach or Yohanan Wallach, born May 14, 1945) is an Israeli former footballer.
-He was a member of the Israeli national team that competed at the 1970 FIFA World Cup.
+Yochanan Vollach (יוחנן וולך, also Jochanan Wallach or Yohanan Wallach, born 14 May 1945) is an Israeli former footballer.
+He was a member of the Israel national team that competed at the 1970 FIFA World Cup.
 He is a member of the Israeli Football Hall of Fame.

 Vollach is President of the Maccabi Haifa sports organization, and CEO of the Israeli Chamber of Shipping.

 Biography

 Born in Kiryat Bialik, Vollach began his sports career with his local club, Maccabi Kiryat Bialik.
 In 1963, he was drafted to the Israel Defense Forces' (IDF) Nahal as an infantry soldier.
 One of only a handful of professional footballers to serve in active combat in the Nahal, Vollach missed an entire season of football.
 During his service, he won the IDF football championship in 1965.

 In 1965, at age 19, his rights were sold for IL5,000 to Hapoel Haifa.
 Vollach earned a Bachelor's degree in History & Political Science from the University of Haifa, and a Master's degree in Business Administration from the Hebrew University of Jerusalem.
 He is a retired Major in the IDF.